Electrostatic-sensitive device: Overview

-The notion of a symbol for an ESD protection device came about in response to the increased usage and failures of static sensitive components by then the computer systems manufacturer, Sperry Univac.
-Field repairs to and handling of ESD printed circuit boards (PCBs) were resulting in extremely high failure rates.
-Studies of PCB failures indicated that static damage to chips and PCBs were being caused by field service engineers who were often unaware of the need to employ precautionary procedures in handling ESD sensitive parts.
-In response to this problem, Robert F. Gabriel, a Systems Engineer at Sperry Univac devised a large number of possible symbols that could be affixed to parts, packaging, and PCBs to alert the user that the part is ESD-sensitive.
-Gabriel developed a proposal for an ESD warning symbol and circulated it to numerous electronics standards groups.
-C. Everett Coon at the EIA (Electronics Industry Association) enthusiastically responded to the concept and coordinated a world-wide effort among various standards bodies and interest groups to devise an appropriate symbol that would be void of any verbiage and be quickly recognizable that handling precautions were necessary for the ESD item.
-After three years of worldwide debate over the graphics and the color scheme that would be used the symbol at the top right of this page was adopted in the late 1970s.
-Variations to the design have been adopted afterwards by some but the most recognizable symbol remains as was adopted.
+The notion of a symbol for an ESD protection device came about in response to the increased usage and failures of static sensitive components by computer systems manufacturer, Sperry Univac.
+Field repairs and handling of ESD printed circuit boards (PCBs) were causing high failure rates.
+Studies of PCB failures indicated that static damage to chips and PCBs were caused by field service engineers who were often unaware of the need for precautions in handling ESD sensitive parts.
+Responding to the problem, Robert F. Gabriel, a Systems Engineer at Sperry Univac devised a large number of possible symbols to affix to parts, packaging, and PCBs to alert the user to ESD-sensitivity.
+Gabriel circulated a proposal for an ESD warning symbol to numerous electronics standards groups.
+C. Everett Coon at the EIA (Electronics Industry Association) enthusiastically responded to the idea, and coordinated a worldwide effort among various standards bodies and interest groups to devise an easily recognized symbol that would be devoid of verbiage and alert personnel to the need for ESD handling precautions.
+Three years of worldwide debate over the graphics and color scheme produced the symbol at the top right of this page in the late 1970s.
+Some later adopted variations to the design, but the original remains the most common.

 ESD-safe working

-Often an ESD-safe foam or ESD-safe bag are required for transporting such components.
-When working with them, a technician will often use a grounding mat or other grounding tool to keep from damaging the equipment.
+Often, ESD sensitive components must ship in conductive foam or an ESD-safe bag.
+When working with them, a technician often uses a grounding mat or other grounding tool to prevent electrostatic discharge.
 A technician may also wear antistatic garments or an antistatic wrist strap.

 There are several kinds of ESD protective materials: